pmean/build-website/text/06/BetaCoefficient.md

 > and comparing it with the same graph with a smaller aspect ratio
 > (closer to square).
 The slope looks so much bigger in the square
 > graph, but nothing has fundamentally changed.
 The statistics community
-> has developed \"beta coefficients\" that are the regression
+> has developed "beta coefficients" that are the regression
 > coefficients using a standardized variables.
 When you standardize, you
-> allow for a \"fair\" comparison of the predictive power of variables
+> allow for a "fair" comparison of the predictive power of variables
 > measured on disparate ranges or even expressed in noncomparable units
 > of measurement.
 >
 > > *The great value of the beta-coefficient is that it expresses the
-> > \"effect\" of one variable on another without regard to how
+> > "effect" of one variable on another without regard to how
 > > differently the variables are scaled.*
 > > [janda.org/c10/Lectures/topic10/R4-multivariate.htm](http://janda.org/c10/Lectures/topic10/R4-multivariate.htm).
 >